My skincare routine at 52 and the ingredients that really work for mature skin

 Going through menopause my skin is more prone to redness on my cheeks and that is calmed almost overnight when I use Calecim.
 Over time I think it has been really good for balancing my skin, it feels nourished and looks less lined but its anti-aging effects do take time and I wish it was less expensive.

-But by cycling it means I get to try out lots of other great peptide-based products too.
+By cycling Calecim it means I get to try out lots of other great peptide-based products too.

-It includes the Matrixyl 3000 peptide complex which has some good supporting evidence but it’s pricey at £79 for 30ml or $92.
+It includes the Matrixyl 3000 peptide complex which has some good supporting evidence but it’s a little pricey at £79 for 30ml or $92.

 At the less expensive end of the market though The Ordinary’s Multi-Peptide & Copper Peptide Serum I think is a solid choice at around £30 or dollars and it also includes Matrixyl.